PARSIFAL: a toolkit for triple-GEM parametrized simulation: Parametrization of the PARSIFAL input from GARFIELD++ simulations

-Conversely, the $z$ coordinate of the entrance point of the electrons in the gaps following each GEM position is fixed.
-For the simulation of the two identical transfer gaps, the electrons were generated isotropically on a plane placed $150\,\upmu$m after the GEM foil and drifted up to the final plane, placed $150\,\upmu$m before the next GEM.
-The distribution on the final plane is shown in Fig.~\ref{fig:diff_gauss}, {\it left}: it has been fitted with a Gaussian function and the mean and sigma values have been used as input parameters of PARSIFAL. \\ In the induction gap, an analogous simulation was run, but the drift from a plane $150\,\upmu$m after GEM~3 to the anode plane was considered.
-The resulting distribution is shown in Fig.~\ref{fig:diff_gauss}, {\it right}.
+For the simulation of the two identical transfer gaps, the electrons were generated isotropically on a plane placed $150\,\upmu$m downstream of the GEM foil and transported up to the final plane, placed $150\,\upmu$m upstream of the next GEM (from GEM~1 to GEM~2 and from GEM~2 to GEM~3, see Figure~\ref{fig:frame}, {\it right}).
+The distribution on the final plane is shown in Figure~\ref{fig:diff_gauss}, {\it left}: it has been fitted with a Gaussian function and the mean and sigma values have been used as input parameters of PARSIFAL. \\ An analogous simulation was performed for the induction gap: the electron motion from a plane $150\,\upmu$m after GEM~3 to the anode was considered.
+The resulting distribution is shown in Figure~\ref{fig:diff_gauss}, {\it right}.

-\, \\ Similarly, the distributions of the drift time of the electrons were studied and inserted among the PARSIFAL parameters.
-All the simulations were run both with a magnetic field of $1$T and without magnetic field.
+\\ Despite the ionization occurs along the whole track path, only electrons generated by ionization in the drift gap are considered.
+Further ionizations in the other gaps are a second order contribution to the signal, since they are multiplied only by one or two GEM stages, rather than three, thus they have been neglected for now. \\ Similarly to the spatial diffusion, the distributions of the drift time of the electrons were studied and inserted among the PARSIFAL input parameters.\\ All the simulations were run both with a magnetic field of $1$~T and without magnetic field.
 Figures \ref{fig:diff_drift} and \ref{fig:diff_gauss} are related to the case with magnetic field, as they both present a shift of the mean value of the distribution under the effect of the Lorentz force.
-In the case without the magnetic field, the transverse diffusion is still present but all the distributions are centered around zero.
+In the case without the magnetic field, the transverse diffusion is still present, but all the distributions are centered around zero.